lintool/guide/ura.md

 + **Data wrangler.** You want to work on systems-y and infrastructure related issues, e.g., scaling search systems (including neural inference) and munging large datasets with Spark.
 If this is you, then take a look at [Solr](https://github.com/castorini/anserini/blob/master/docs/solrini.md) and [Elasticsearch](https://github.com/castorini/anserini/blob/master/docs/elastirini.md) integrations with Anserini.
 + **Blocks stacker.** You want to work on end-to-end applications and interfaces, e.g., composing different building blocks into usable software like our [Covidex](http://covidex.ai/) project.

-Sorry, "full-stack developer" is not an option here.
-Neither are hybrids, at least to start off.

 You can get a sense of what each of my research projects are up to by looking at the recent commits, issues, etc.
 Typically, I'll pass you off to one of my graduate students who's leading the project you're interested in, to serve as a mentor.